Application for a Grant—Individual

 If the participant declines the invitation by deleting the Accept Invitation form from his/her portfolio, you will be notified by email and must remove the person from the application by clicking "Clear entry."

 If the co-applicant accepts the invitation, the status will change to "Invitation accepted" and his/her CV (co-applicants only) will be attached to the Accept Invitation form upon creation.
 You will then be able to view each co-applicant's CV.

 If the collaborator accepts the invitation, the status will change to "Invitation accepted" and the Accept Invitation form will be created.
 You will then be able to view each form.
-Note that CVs are no longer required or accepted for collaborators.
+CVs are not accepted for collaborators.

 Your application will not be "Verified Successfully" until each participant you invited has successfully completed and verified their invitation.